Hoverth/Digital_Archive_Server/README.md

 ## Components
 ### Content Viewer
 This Django app holds the interfaces used to serve and sort content to the web.
-It is stored under `DigitalArchiveServer/ContentViewer`
+It is stored under `DigitalArchiveServer/ContentViewer`.
+It is served under `/`.

 ### Archivers
 This django app contains the interfaces used to archive and store new content.
 It is stored under `DigitalArchiveServer/Archivers`
+It is served under `/archivers/`